StevenBlack/vocab/million-dollar-words.md

 ### iterate
 It means the same thing as reiterate: to repeat over and over.
-Use reiterate if you want people to under- stand what you're saying; save iterate for describing learning by doing something over and over again, getting better or more accurate each time.
+Use reiterate if you want people to understand what you're saying; save iterate for describing learning by doing something over and over again, getting better or more accurate each time.
 That's called an iterative process.
 An iteration describes one of the repetitions.
 Pronounced IT-ER-ATE.

 ### jape